timelystream/timelystream.com/docs/sql/data-types/enum.md

 );

--- Since current_mood and future_mood are constructed on different ENUMs -- DuckDB will cast both ENUMs to strings and perform a string comparison.
+-- Since current_mood and future_mood are constructed on different ENUMs -- Blazar will cast both ENUMs to strings and perform a string comparison.
 SELECT * FROM person_2 where current_mood = future_mood;

 -- Since current_mood is an ENUM
--- DuckDB will cast the current_mood ENUM to VARCHAR and perform a string comparison SELECT * FROM person_2 where current_mood = past_mood;
+-- Blazar will cast the current_mood ENUM to VARCHAR and perform a string comparison SELECT * FROM person_2 where current_mood = past_mood;
 ```